How 20 Minutes of Exercise a Day Can Prevent Chapped Lips (2:18)

 - The ingredient propyl gallate in lipstick may be causing a contact allergy.

-- Being allergic to nickel may surface on the lips too.
+- Allergic reactions to nickel may surface on the lips too.
 Remember; don't put metallic items like paper clips in your mouth!

 - Eating figs can result in a light allergy.